 - Note page numbers: As you flip through catalogs, write the page number for the variety in the catalog column.
 Several catalogs might offer Arcadia broccoli, but now you know where to find it.
-Handy when you go back to compare pricing, how many seeds in a packet and so on.
+Handy when you go back to compare pricing, how many seeds are in a packet, and so on.

 - Research.
 Note the page number.
 Repeat.

 As you let your fingers do the walking through the catalogs, keep the following parameters in mind.
 It will help you select the right seeds for your growing conditions and climate.

 - Which zone are you in?
 Check climate suitability.
 Kodiak Island, where I live, is a temperate rainforest climate.
 Long summer days.
 But cool.
 Which about you?
 If you’re not sure, ask or look up your plant hardiness zone by zip code at the US Department of Agriculture website.

 - Watch out for pest and disease resistance: Catalogs list which varieties are prone to certain diseases.
 For example, potatoes (scab), lettuce (gray mold), summer squash (blossom end-rot, and tomatoes (fusarium wilt).
 Many catalogs provide glossaries in the back.

 - Check for days to maturity: This is the time from sowing seeds to when you can expect to begin harvesting.
 Important if you have a short growing season.

 - Decide on plant parenting: How important is it to you if the seed is open-pollinated (OP), hybrid (F1, etc.), GMO, heirloom, or organic?

 - Seed characteristics: Seeds can be annuals, perennials; treated or pelletized.
 Read the fine print to avoid surprises.